Where Do Bike Accidents Happen in Chicago?

 Locations Bike Accidents Are Likely to Occur in Chicago

-Chicago is a large city, and bicycle accidents can happen just about anywhere at any time.
+Chicago is a large city, and cycling accidents can happen just about anywhere at any time.
 However, bike collisions are more likely to occur in the following areas.

 Intersections